5 Hacks on How to Sell or Rent Your Home With a Smartphone Camera

 Similarly to #5, think about what you’d want to see -and also- what you would NOT want to see.
 This is one reason why Greg White of Seattle Home Photography wrote,

-This is why it’s absolutely critical that in any photo you take, you clear the clutter first.
-Essentially, you want the photo to contain a few artistic touches -but you don’t want the photo to indicate that the house is still a person’s home.
+I’s absolutely critical that in any photo you take, you clear the clutter first.
+You want the photo to show a few simple, artistic touches.
+But you don’t want it to suggest someone still lives in the home.

 While this might be the case, an image should provide the buyer with a dream of how they’d like to see it (and not necessarily how it is).